How to Trust an App on iPhone

 Step 5: Open the App Again

-- Now, the app should open and function without any issues.
+• Now, the app should open and function without any error or issue.

-Common Issues & Fixes While Trusting an App (Including Scarlet iOS)
+Common Issues & Fixes While Trusting App in iPhone

 1. App Not Opening (Crashing Issue)

-Cause: Apple regularly revokes enterprise certificates, preventing unauthorized apps from running.
+Cause: Apple regularly revokes enterprise certificates to prevent unauthorized apps from running on iOS devices.

 Solution: